Tyrone Sterling

 Tyrone Zephania Sterling (born 8 October 1987) is a Grenadian former professional footballer who played as a defender.
-He is currently first-team coach at Margate.

 Club career

 On 24 May 2019, Sterling joined Hemel Hempstead Town.

 In June 2022, Sterling returned to Dover Athletic with the club having recently been relegated to the National League South, their first season in the division since Sterling was part of the squad that had earned promotion eight years previously.
 Following survival on the final day of the season, he was not one of the four players to be retained by the club.

 On 18 May 2023, Sterling agreed to join Isthmian League Premier Division club Margate.

 On 23 April 2025, Sterling announced that he would be retiring at the end of the season.

 International career

 Sterling made his debut for the Grenada national football team in a 2–0 CONCACAF Nations League loss to Cuba national football team on 12 October 2018.
 He also represented England's 6-a-side team at the 2019 Socca World Cup.